 When we help families in our local community avert financial crisis, and improve financial stability, we can prevent much more costly consequences that affect our entire community.

-In 2016, we launched an innovative model that brings together a strong network of partners to implement proven strategies to address struggling families called Centers for Strong Families.
+In 2016, we launched an innovative model that brings together a strong network of partners to implement proven strategies to address struggling families called United Way of Pierce County’s Center for Strong Families.
 By focusing on improving the financial bottom line for low- to moderate-income families so they can become more self-sufficient, more families are able to increase their income, decrease expenses, build credit and acquire assets.

 We don't just want families to get on their feet.
 We want them to stay on their feet.
 That means not just getting them a job to increase their income but helping them decrease their debt and improve their credit.
 It means connecting them to a job training opportunity and helping them access transportation, work clothes, and tutoring to be successful in that training.
 It is about forming a long-term relationship that helps them achieve their goals.

 Check out the Center for Strong Families Impact Report

 - Learn – Families achieve a level of post-secondary education and/or training that prepares them for higher paying jobs while building employment skills that lead to better jobs or a smooth transition to a new job.

 - Earn – Families earn a sufficient family income for daily expenses, asset accumulation and minor emergencies.